WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## IP

-Initialism for *intellectual property* or *internet protocol*.
+Initialism for *intellectual property* or *Internet Protocol*.
 Use uppercase.

-As an initialism for *internet protocol*, it's OK to use lowercase in developer documentation, such as protocols or commands.
+As an initialism for *Internet Protocol*, it's OK to use lowercase in developer documentation, such as protocols or commands.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).